 Since your truck’s customers will normally be local, run a search to see if you can who’s hungry and close to your next stop.
 Then reach out directly to those starving members of your community on Twitter and offer them a discount or free drink if they show up to your service window and mention “Twitter” as they place their order.

-If you enjoyed this article, please feel free to retweet it or add us at twitter.com/mobilecuisine.
-Also, if you have additional tips to finding a relevant Twitter following for food trucks, please feel free to share them in the comment section below.
+If you enjoyed this article, please feel free to retweet it or add us at Twitter.
+Share any additional tips to finding a relevant Twitter following for food trucks in the comment section below.